pgherveou/gulp-awspublish/README.md

   - ext: file extension to add to gzipped file (eg: { ext: '.gz' })
   - Any options that can be passed to [zlib.gzip](https://nodejs.org/api/zlib.html#zlib_options)

-### awspublish.create(options)
+### awspublish.create(config, options)

 Create a Publisher.
-Options are used to create an `aws-sdk` S3 client.
-At a minimum you must pass a `bucket` option, to define the site bucket.
+The config object is used to create an `aws-sdk` S3 client.
+At a minimum you must pass a `Bucket` key, to define the site bucket.
 You can find all available options in the [AWS SDK documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property).

+The options object allows you to define the location of the cached hash digests.
+By default, they will be saved in your projects root folder in a hidden file called '.awspublish-' + 'name-of-your-bucket'.

 #### Credentials